 John McHugh is a partner with Reilly Pozner LLP where he focuses his practice on civil and complex commercial litigation.
 Since becoming an attorney, John has worked on high-stakes and notable matters.
 At Reilly Pozner, he has represented prominent clients including professional sports teams, SEC investment advisors, and national title companies.
 In 2014, John served as the lead attorney in the landmark lawsuit challenging Colorado’s laws that prohibit same-sex marriage.
 For his work in that case he was named the “Barrister of the Year” Award from the LGBT Community Center of Colorado, “Lawyer of the Year” and an “Up-and-Coming Lawyer” by Law Week Colorado and “Volunteer Lawyer of the Year” by the Denver Bar Association.
 He has also been selected to the Rising Stars list published nationwide in Colorado Super Lawyers.
 Prior to joining Reilly Pozner, John was an associate with the international law firm Quinn Emanuel Urquhart & Sullivan in New York City.
 He earned his law degree from New York University School of Law and holds an undergraduate degree, with honors, in English and classical studies from the University of Idaho.

-Rachel Catt practices family law at Harrington Brewster Clein where she is a Senior Associate.
-She focuses her practice on LGBT divorces and high conflict custody cases.
-Before moving to Colorado with her wife and two young children, she practiced family law in San Francisco for over ten years.
-Rachel served as a cooperating attorney with the National Center for Lesbian Rights and was active in the local LGBT Bar Association.
-She earned her J.D. from The George Washington University Law School in Washington D.C. where she worked for U.S. Congresswoman Tammy Baldwin and was a fellow at the Human Rights Campaign.
+Rachel Catt is a family law attorney at Harrington, Brewster & Clein P.C. in Denver, Colorado.
+Licensed in California and Colorado, her practice includes LGBT matters, divorce, allocation of parental responsibilities, protection orders, adoptions, and appeals.
+Rachel regularly presents on LGBT family law issues for various organizations and bar associations.
+She has testified numerous times before the Colorado legislature on bills concerning family law, LGBT rights, and women’s issues.
+Before moving to Colorado with her wife and two children, Rachel practiced family law in San Francisco for over ten years, where she served as a cooperating attorney with the National Center for Lesbian Rights and was active in the local LGBT Bar Association.
+Rachel earned her B.A. from the University of Colorado, and her J.D. from The George Washington University Law School in Washington D.C. where she worked for U.S. Congresswoman Tammy Baldwin and was a fellow at the Human Rights Campaign.

 Immediate Past President